Music of the Soviet Union: Film soundtracks

 Film soundtracks produced a significant part of popular Soviet/Russian songs of the time, as well as orchestral and experimental music.
 During the 1930s, Sergei Prokofiev's composed scores for Sergei Eisenstein films, such as Alexander Nevsky, and also soundtracks by Isaak Dunayevsky that ranged from classical pieces to popular jazz.
 Among the pioneers of Soviet electronica was 1970s ambient composer Eduard Artemyev, best known for his scores to science fiction films by Tarkovsky.
 Many films produced in the Soviet Union were patriotic in nature and the music in such films also carried a positive tone of Soviet pride, incorporating aspects of folk music and other Russian musical influences, in addition to the influences of the ethnic communities that made up the federal state's 14 other republics.

+The Red Army is the Strongest and the State Anthem of the Union of Soviet Socialist Republics are both used in the 2014 film Red Army.
+The original version of the anthem prior to de-Stalinization was used in the 1985 film, Rocky IV.

-The Red Army Is The Strongest was played in the first scene of the first episode of the third season of Stranger Things.
+The Red Army is the Strongest was played in the first scene of the first episode of the third season of Stranger Things.
 The first two lines and then the last 8 lines were played.
 It was sung by The Red Army Choir.
+The song is reused in the first episode of the fourth season of Stranger Things.